How far is Wine Road from San Francisco airport (SFO)?

 The answer would be similar to that of question #39.
 Each person looks for something different when selecting a place to stay.
 If you are unsure or want more information, we encourage you to contact our Wine Road concierge, by filling out our Wine Road Concierge Service request form.

-Our Wine Road lodging members are mostly inns, hotels, bed and breakfast inns and motels.
+Our Wine Road lodging members are inns, hotels, bed and breakfast inns and motels.
+Lodgings page.

 Very rarely, though sometimes snow dusts the outlying mountaintops during our coldest winter months.